robert-lindsey/WCRP/README.md

 the expert-provided skills as beta approaches 1.
 The command line options of WCRP allow you to hold beta constant at a specified value or to have the model give beta the Bayesian treatment by treating it as another random nuisance variable.

+#### K-fold cross validation assignments

+The executable cross_validation runs K-fold cross validation on your dataset.
+It requires a space-delimited text file ("foldfile") with one row per cross validation simulation you want to run.
+There should be one column per student in your dataset.
+Each entry indicates the fold number of the student in that replication.
+For example,

+    0 0 1 1 2 2
+    0 1 2 0 1 2

+denotes that in the first replication, students 0 and 1 are in fold 0, students 2 and 3 are in fold 1, and students 4 and 5 are in fold 2.
+The second replication has students 0 and 3 in fold 0, students 1 and 4 in fold 1, and students 2 and 5 in fold 3.

 ## License and citation